This post may contain affiliate links . Read my full Disclosure Policy.

 - Sourdough discard – The discard adds moisture and flavor to the base.
 If you do not have a sourdough starter, you can make one with this Easy Sourdough Starter recipe with just flour and water!

 - Cream cheese – You will need one and a half packages of 8 oz cream cheese (12 ounces total).
 Use softened cream cheese so that it will blend together more easily.
+I like full fat cream cheese for the texture and richness.

-- Apples – To prep your apples dice and peel them.
-You can use your favorite type of apples such as Honey Crisp, Gala or Granny Smith apples.
+- Apples – To prep your apples, dice and peel them.
+You can use your favorite type of apples, such as Honey Crisp, Gala or Granny Smith apples.

 - Oats – I recommend using rolled oats for this but any kind should do the trick.